-The New Hampshire Institute of Art was founded in 1898 as the Manchester Institute of Arts and Sciences with the goal of cultivating an appreciation of the arts through progressive, educational instruction.
+The Institute of Art and Design at New England College was founded in 1898 as the Manchester Institute of Arts and Sciences with the goal of cultivating an appreciation of the arts through progressive, educational instruction.
 In 1924, the NH Board of Education certified our four-year program to prepare high school graduates to teach art.

 Growth and Expansion